- To the nearest order of magnitude, determine the number of seconds that pass or have passed…

 - If your answer to part e is "no", state the approximate fraction of the universe's expected life span that NTP will cover.

 - Tom Duff at Bell Labs is reported to have said that "π seconds is a nanocentury".
 Show that he was more or less correct.
+(The nanocentury was invented at IBM as a software design objective — never let the user wait more than a few nanocenturies for a response.)

 - The mathematician John von Neumann is reputed to have said that a lecture should never last longer than a "microcentury".
 How long is this in more familiar time units?
 Justify your answer.